jonleighton/focused_controller/README.md

 start experimenting with it and providing feedback.

 Note that I will follow SemVer, and the project is currently pre-1.0, so there could be API changes.
-However if the user base grows significantly then I will try not to make changes too painful.
+However if the user base grows significantly, then I will try to avoid painful changes.

 ## Usage ##